Air Travel for Your Puppy: Is It OK?

 Other Things to Consider When Shipping a Puppy

 Some destinations may require that you quarantine your pup (sometimes in a vet or government-based facility) before traveling.
 This is to ensure that they won’t spread infectious diseases such as rabies to local pets and native wildlife.
+For example, you may need to quarantine your dog for at least 10 days if they’re coming from overseas.

 Another thing to consider is temperature—this is especially important if your pup is flying in the cargo area (it isn’t usually temperature-controlled).
 Generally speaking, pets can only travel on a plane if the actual or forecasted air temperature is between 45F and 85F.